365 Days Ago From Today

 Reflecting on the Past Year: A Personal Odyssey

 365 days represent a significant portion of time, a whole year filled with moments, experiences, and changes.
-Reflecting on this past year allows us to appreciate our personal growth and development.
-What significant events occurred?
-What were the major milestones?
+Because of that, reflecting on this past year allows us to appreciate our personal growth and development.
+Consider this: what significant events occurred?
+Here's the thing — what were the major milestones?
 Were there achievements to celebrate, challenges to overcome, lessons to learn?

 Consider these prompts for self-reflection: